ritikjain833/CW_adversarial_training/README.md

 # CW_adversarial_training
-Contains the code for adversarial training and C&amp;W attack on keyword spotting transformer model
+This repository contains the code for the keyword-spotting transformer model in Tensorflow version 2.
+It contains the code for KWT training, and the Carlini and wagner attack on it.
+It also contains the code of the defense technique adversarial training and tf2_testing can be used for finding the benign accuracy and adversarial robustness.